 Phakic Intraocular Lenses

 Some patients who are not suitable for laser refractive surgery and possibly too young for a lens replacement surgery (lens extraction surgery) may be suitable for a phakic intraocular lens implant.
 These are usually used in patients who are highly short sighted and in some patients who have irregular corneas (keratoconus and pellucid marginal degeneration).
-Dr Singh is specially accredited to use STAAR EVO intraocular lenses which have a 20 year history worldwide and an excellent track record for safety and visual outcomes.
+Dr Singh is specially accredited to use STAAR EVO intraocular lenses which have a 20 year history worldwide use and an excellent track record for safety and visual outcomes.

 Lens Implant surgery and post-operative care